timescale/docs/use-timescale/services/index.md

 Read about Timescale features in the documentation:

-*   Determine if you want a [general-purpose][dynamic-pg] database or one with additional capabilities
+*   Determine if you want a [general-purpose][dynamic-pg] database or one with additional capabilities.
 *   Create your first [hypertable][hypertable-info].
 *   Run your first query using [time_bucket()][time-bucket-info].
 *   Try more advanced time-series functions, starting with